 For example, William Howitt, in The Rural Life of England, defended sport hunting against charges of cruelty as follows:

 The pleasure is in the pursuit of an object, and the art and activity in which a wild creature is captured, and in all those concomitants of pleasant scenery and pleasant seasons that enter into the enjoyment of rural sports; – the suffering is only the casual adjunct . . . the momentary pang of a creature, which forms but one atom in a living series.

 The absorption of animals into a human enterprise in which they are viscerally featured while simultaneously conceived of as not really there, not really important, not really themselves, or even complicit – be the enterprise religion, eating, cooking, laboratory experimentation, entertainment, or whatever – recurs thematically throughout human history.
-To this day, according to Basant K. Lal in an essay in Animal Sacrifices: Religious Perspectives on the Use of Animals in Science, ed.
-Tom Regan, an animal ritually sacrificed by Hindus “is not considered an animal” but is instead “a symbol of those powers for which the sacrificial ritual stands.”
+To this day, according to the scholar Basant K. Lal, an animal ritually sacrificed by Hindus “is not considered an animal” but is instead “a symbol of those powers for which the sacrificial ritual stands.”
 The sacrificed animals are incidental and replaceable; the symbol for which they stand is essential and enduring.

 Absorbed into these human-centered worlds of thought and behavior, the animals virtually disappear, apart from how they are used.
 Our use becomes their ontology – “this is what they are” – and their teleology – “this is what they were made for.”
 Such maneuvering allows us to hurt and kill animals casually in many circumstances, with little or no compunction or care.